MicrosoftDocs/azure-docs/articles/sql-database/sql-database-elastic-jobs-powershell.md

 	$databaseServerName = "{Server Name}"
 	New-AzureSqlJobDatabaseTarget -DatabaseName $databaseName -ServerName $databaseServerName

-## Creating a custom database collection target
+## Create a custom database collection target
 A custom database collection target can be defined to enable execution across multiple defined database targets.
 After a database group is created, databases can be associated to the custom collection target.

-Set the following variables to refect the desired custom collection target configuration:
+Set the following variables to reflect the desired custom collection target configuration:

 	$customCollectionName = "{Custom Database Collection Name}"
 	New-AzureSqlJobTarget -CustomCollectionName $customCollectionName

-### Adding databases to a custom database collection target
+### Add databases to a custom database collection target

 Database targets can be associated with custom database collection targets to create a group of databases.
 Whenever a job is created that targets a custom database collection target, it will be expanded to target the databases associated to the group at the time of execution.